Quasioptimal alternating projections and their use in low-rank approximation of matrices and tensors: Low-rank approximation with constraints

-We care about two performance metrics.
-First, the rate at which the low-rank iterates $Y_k$ approach the nonnegative orthant.
-Second, the approximation error $\Norm{X - Y_k}{F}$ and how it compares with the initial error $\Norm{X - Y_0}{F} = \dist{X}{\mathcal{M}_{10}}$.
-We ran 10 random experiments with different random seeds for every type of the low-rank projection (except for \textsc{svd}) and performed 1000 iterations of the alternating projections.
-In Fig.~\ref{fig:smolukh_ap}, we show how the Frobenius norm of the negative elements $\Norm{\min(0, Y_k)}{F}$ changes in the course of iterations by plotting its median together with the $25\%$ and $10\%$ percentiles.
+We care about two performance metrics: the rate at which the low-rank iterates $\Matrix{Y}_k$ approach the nonnegative orthant and the approximation error $\Norm{\Matrix{X} - \Matrix{Y}_k}{F}$ and how it compares with the initial error $\Norm{\Matrix{X} - \Matrix{Y}_0}{F} = \dist{\Matrix{X}}{\mathcal{M}_{10}}$.
+We ran 10 random experiments with different random seeds for every type of the low-rank projection (except for \textsc{svd}) and performed 1000 iterations of the AP.
+In Fig.~\ref{fig:smolukh_ap}, we show how the Frobenius norm of the negative elements $\Norm{\min(0, \Matrix{Y}_k)}{F}$ changes in the course of iterations by plotting its median together with the $25\%$ and $10\%$ percentiles.
 The median approximation errors after 10 and 1000 iterations are collected in Tab.~\ref{tab:smolukh_ap}.